PurvaKaiwart/OIBSIP/README.md

 # 1.Iris Flower Classification

 -File: Iris_Flower_Classification.ipynb
--Description: This project focuses on the classic Iris flower dataset, aiming to classify different species of iris flowers based on their features.
-The notebook explores data preprocessing, exploratory data analysis, and the implementation of machine learning algorithms for classification.
+-Description: This repository contains a Python-based machine learning project for Iris flower classification using the famous Iris dataset.
+The project demonstrates the implementation of various classification algorithms to classify Iris flowers into their respective species, including Setosa, Versicolor, and Virginica.

 # 2.Unemployment Analysis

 -File: Unemployment_Analysis.ipynb
--Description: In this project, we analyze unemployment trends using relevant datasets.
-The notebook includes data visualization, statistical analysis, and interpretation to gain insights into unemployment patterns and potential influencing factors.
+-Description: Explore and analyze unemployment trends and demographics with this data-driven project.
+Unemployment is a critical economic indicator, and this repository offers valuable insights through data analysis, visualization, and interpretation.

+Key Features:

 # 3. Email spam detection with machine learning

+  file: Email_spam_detection.ipynb
+  Description: This project is dedicated to the task of accurately detecting and filtering out spam emails using advanced machine learning techniques.
+Email spam continues to be a significant challenge, and this repository offers a comprehensive solution to help you automatically identify and segregate spam from your email inbox